FOM-Webtech-Snake/snake-ts-app/README.md

 ### Supporting Files

 * `.env`: Stores environment-specific variables. (e.g. PORT)
+* `nodemon.json`: Configuration file for nodemon.
+Nodemon is a dev tool that automatically triggers the build for the project when something has been changed in the `/src`folder.
+Without this tool, the developer has to trigger the build and webpack process manually all the time something changes.
 * `tsconfig.json`: TypeScript configuration file, with settings for include and exclude paths and configuring the compiler.
 * `webpack.common.cjs`: Contains shared Webpack configuration for both development and production builds, specifying